garth-c/tableau/README.md

 ![prep_data_flow](https://github.com/garth-c/tableau/assets/138831938/bd086ca2-40f3-4db1-aa75-6de2023abdf7)

-The data in Tableau Prep was put into a flow using a star schema approach.
-This approach puts a transaction or fact table at the center of the schema and then the other factor tables or master file tables are connected to it through joins.
+The data in Tableau Prep was put into a data flow using a star schema approach.
+This approach puts a transaction or fact table at the center of the schema and then the other fact tables or master file tables are connected to it through joins.
 This makes the denormalization process very simple to implement.
 All of the joins in this project were inner joins and there was no need to set up a snow flake schema as all of the dimension tables would join directly to the fact table.
+Below is a graphic depiction of a typical star schema:

 ![image](https://github.com/garth-c/tableau/assets/138831938/e1e2614e-08d7-4e52-b558-307766e77294)

-Below is a graphic for an inner join.
+Note that all of the joins in the Tableau Prep data flow were inner joins but other join types are certainly possible such as: left joins, right joins, full joins, self joins, natural joins, etc. Below is a graphic for an inner join.

 ![image](https://github.com/garth-c/tableau/assets/138831938/030536f8-65f4-488b-8906-edd3b5e76fa8)